How to Fix: Chrome Continue Where You Left off Feature Not Working

 If there is an available Chrome update, this may solve your tab issues, especially if there were bugs or glitches with previous versions.
 Here are the steps:

-4. The next screen will automatically start updating your Chrome version, if you aren’t already up to date.
+- The next screen will automatically start updating your Chrome version if it was accidentally outdated.
 When the update is finished, restart the browser.
 This may solve your problems with the Continue where you left off feature.

 3. Disable and Re-enable Chrome Continue Where You Left Off

-Sometimes, toggling this feature off and on again can fix any issues that may be preventing it from working previously.
-Here’s how:
+Like most things in the tech world, toggling this feature off and on again can fix any issues that may have prevented it from working in the past.
+Here’s how to go about the process:

-1. Open the Chrome menu through the three vertical dots on the upper right of the screen.
+- Open the Chrome menu by clicking the three vertical dots on the upper right of the screen.

 4. Pay Attention to How You Close Chrome

-If you are manually closing all of your open tabs before you close Chrome, only the last previously opened tab will be restored, not the rest of them.
-If you exit through the Chrome menu instead of closing all of the tabs, you should be able to have all of these tabs restored the next time you access the browser.
+If you are manually closing all of your open tabs before you close Chrome, only the most recent previously opened tab will be restored with this feature.
+If you exit through the Chrome menu, instead of closing all the tabs, you should be able to have all your tabs restored the next time you access the browser.

 5. Disable Continue Running Background Apps